nyx-project/vyhub-documentation/docs/game/gmod.md

 - `%steamid32%`: The players steamid32
 - `%uniqueid%`: The players uniqueid
 - `%applied_packet_id%`: The id of the applied packet
+- `%packet_title%`: The title of the packet
+- `%purchase_amount%`: Total amount with currency of the purchase.
+For example `30 EUR`.
+If packet was applied without purchase: `-`.

 For the `SCRIPT` reward, the player object is available in the script as `PLAYER`.